 First, let’s cover the big one.

-Biological sciences is the most popular premed major category by far, with over 50% of applicants choosing this as their major.
-A major in the biological sciences, such as molecular biology, physiological sciences, molecular genetics, or neuroscience makes sense for many students.
-After all, if you want to become a doctor, there’s an extremely good chance you find an aspect of biology interesting.
+Biological sciences is the most popular premed major category by far, with over 50% of applicants choosing it.
+A major in the biological sciences, such as molecular biology, physiological sciences, molecular genetics, or neuroscience, makes sense for many students.
+After all, if you want to become a doctor, there’s an extremely good chance that you’ll find an aspect of biology interesting.

 Pursuing a major in biological sciences, especially one you’re passionate about, creates an exciting and straightforward path to medical school, as many of the requirements for your major overlap with and complement your medical school prerequisite courses.

-That said, around 56% of medical school applicants majored in biological sciences last year, so choosing this as your major won’t help you stand out from the pack.
+That said, 58.6% of medical school applicants majored in biological sciences last year, so choosing this as your major won’t help you stand out from the pack.
 The majority of applicants you will be up against share many of your skills and qualifications.
-You’ll need to take extra care considering how you will meaningfully differentiate yourself from your competition.
+You’ll need to take extra care to meaningfully differentiate yourself from your competition.

-If you want to major in English, for example, you’re facing an uphill battle, as you not only need to complete your full course requirements in English, but you also need to fulfill two years of medical school prerequisites.
-So if you’re going to choose an obscure path, you have to really want it.
+If you want to major in English, for example, you’re facing an uphill battle.
+You not only need to complete your full course requirements in English, but you also need to fulfill two years of science prerequisites on top of that.
+So if you’re going to choose a less conventional path, you have to really want it.

-For example, I chose a neuroscience major at UCLA.
-I was and still am very interested in the most complex human organ, and as a biological science major, there was plenty of prerequisite overlap.
+For example, I chose to major in neuroscience at UCLA.
+I was, and still am, very interested in the most complex human organ, and as a biological science major, there was plenty of overlap with prerequisites.
 But the real benefit was how tough the program was.
 At the time, neuroscience and bioengineering were considered the two most challenging premed majors.

-By choosing a difficult path, you are forced to hone your work ethic and study strategies and learn a great deal more than you might on a presumed easier path.
-You prepare yourself by diving deep into the subject matter—sometimes in even greater depth than you’ll cover in medical school.
+By choosing a difficult path, you are forced to hone your work ethic, study strategies, and learn a great deal more than you might on a presumed easier path.
+You prepare yourself by diving deep into the subject matter, sometimes in even greater depth than you’ll cover in medical school.
 And in doing so, you begin to build the strong work ethic and study habits you will absolutely need in order to succeed once you enter medical school.

 What may seem like a more difficult path now will make your life easier down the road.
 You’ll be well on your way to building the solid study habits, routines, and life skills that will serve you throughout medical school, residency, and beyond.

-Plus, when the neuro block in medical school came around, it was much easier for me to perform well while putting in less effort compared to other blocks.
-After all, I had spent multiple years in college going in depth studying neuroscience, oftentimes in greater depth than what we covered in medical school.
+Plus, when the neuro block in medical school came around, it was much easier for me to perform well with less effort than in other blocks.
+After all, I had spent multiple years in college studying neuroscience in depth, often more in depth than what we covered in medical school.

 Lastly, there are clear benefits to choosing a premed major that aligns with your interests.
 If you are pursuing medical school, there’s a high likelihood you enjoy science.
 If you don’t, you should probably reconsider your path and whether or not becoming a doctor is for you.